JoshBarrette/LinktreeClone/README.md

 # Linktree Clone

 Just a bit of practice.
-T3 app with Clerk and MongoDB.
+T3 app with NextAuth and MongoDB.

 ### TODO

--   Set up webhooks for user changes (https://clerk.com/docs/integrations/webhooks)
+-   Add NextAuth adapter for keeping track of users
 -   DB schema
 -   Profile pages
 -   Edit Links page (users need to be able to change capitalization of their usernames)